Optional workflow description that is rendered as a comment in the generated# GitHub Actions YAML file (.lock.yml)# (optional)description: "Description of the workflow"

 # Option 1: Configuration for creating GitHub discussions from agentic workflow # output create-discussion: # Optional prefix for the discussion title # (optional) title-prefix: "example-value"

 # Optional discussion category.
-Can be a category ID (string or number), category # name, or category slug/route.
-If not specified, uses the first available # category.
-Matched first against category IDs, then against category names, then # against category slugs. # (optional) # This field supports multiple formats (oneOf):
+Can be a category ID (string or numeric value), # category name, or category slug/route.
+If not specified, uses the first # available category.
+Matched first against category IDs, then against category # names, then against category slugs.
+Numeric values are automatically converted # to strings at runtime. # (optional) category: null

 # Maximum number of discussions to create (default: 1) # (optional) max: 1